Statistics

 His most recent work includes Timon Of Athens (2008), Entertaining Mr Sloane (2009), Private Lives (2010) and Twelfth Night (National Theatre, 2011).

-Graham Duff will be 60 - 3 credits, including Waiter in Deep Breath
+Graham Duff was 60 - 3 credits, including Waiter in Deep Breath

 Graham Duff is an English writer, actor and producer.